 An energy-saver switch causes the air conditioner’s fan and compressor to cycle on and off together, reducing energy use.

-Energy Star is a government-backed program helping businesses and individuals protect the environment through superior energy efficiency.
-Products with the Energy Star rating will be efficient and save cost on energy bills.
+Energy Star is a government-backed program helping businesses and individuals protect the environment through promoting energy-efficient systems.
+Products with the Energy Star rating will be efficient and save costs on energy bills.

-Part of a split-system air conditioner or heat pump located indoors.
-The evaporator coil cools and dehumidifies the air by converting liquid refrigerant into a gas, which absorbs the heat from the air.
+Part of split-system air conditioners or heat pumps located indoors.
+The evaporator coil cools and dehumidifies the air by converting liquid refrigerant into a gas, which is used to absorb heat from the air.
 The warmed refrigerant is then carried through a tube to the outdoor unit (condenser coil).
 Also referred to as an indoor coil.
-It is recommended to have this indoor coil cleaned or checked every 2 – 4 years by a licensed contractor to ensure proper air flow.
+It is recommended to have this indoor coil cleaned or checked every 2 – 4 years by a licensed HVAC contractor to ensure proper airflow.